 Students are responsible for all transportation and housing expenses during rotations.
 Students should be aware that it is reasonable for clinical sites to be scheduled up to a one-hour commute from their desired location.
-Additionally, a student may be required to relocate should a rotation site not be available in their geographically assigned area.
+Additionally, a student may be required, and should be prepared, to relocate should a rotation site not be available in their geographically assigned area.